appscode/blog/content/post/openshift-mysql/index.md

 Let's save this yaml configuration into mysql.yaml.
 Then apply using the command `oc apply -f mysql.yaml`

-* In this yaml we can see in the `spec.version` field the version of MySQL.
-You can change and get updated version by running `oc get mysqlversions` command.
+* In this object we can see in the `spec.version` field, the version of MySQL.
+You can list the supported versions by running `oc get mysqlversions` command.
 * Another field to notice is the `spec.storagetype` field.
 This can be Durable or Ephemeral depending on the requirements of the database to be persistent or not.
 * `spec.storage.storageClassName` contains the name of the storage class we obtained before named "local-path".
 * Lastly, the `spec.terminationPolicy` field is *Wipeout* means that the database will be deleted without restrictions.
 It can also be "Halt", "Delete" and "DoNotTerminate".
 Learn More about these [HERE](https://kubedb.com/docs/v2021.04.16/guides/mysql/concepts/database/#specterminationpolicy).